lets-pythoning/evolution/README.md

 # Evolution

-> This program is a simulation of the board game *Evolution*. **It is completed, and unstable!**, it had undergone two reconstructions.
+> This program is a simulation of the board game *Evolution*. **It is completed, and not very stable!**, it had undergone two reconstructions and countless debugs.

 ---